JuliaPy/PyCall.jl/README.md

 PyCall is currently a proof-of-concept and work in progress.
 Much basic functionality works, but major TODO items are:

-* Conversion of NumPy ndarrays to Julia arrays, possibly with no copying.
-  (The converse, Julia to NumPy, is already implemented in a copy-free manner).

 * Automatic type inference of Python return values (currently, you must specify this manually, which leads to better compiled code but is inconvenient).